 And while private medical insurance can be complex, Matt adds:

 "Healthcare Practice offers fantastic products: there is a plan to suit everyone.
 I don’t see myself as a salesman but as a local healthcare expert: I am here to advise people on the best way to protect their family’s or their business’ health".

 Matt adds that he finds Healthcare Practice "massively supportive" and says the administration for partners is "not onerous at all".
 So what kind of person does he think would suit becoming a Healthcare Practice Partner?

 "You have to be a self-starter.
 You have to generate your own customers and nurture them; and you need to keep in touch with leads.
 I’ve just picked up business from someone I first met when I started four years ago – showing that the long game can pay off".

 Matt's advice to anyone thinking of becoming a Healthcare Practice Partner:

 "It takes time to build your business, put the hard work in and it can give you great rewards and great satisfaction of helping people with their healthcare.
 Every client is so different.
 The flexibility for the family and being your own boss gives great satisfaction too."

 Simon Marks came from the banking sector and took over a well-established portfolio of customers in Northern Ireland in November 2012.

-Uckfield man and WPA partner, Dan Wade says that looking after his customers has been the key to his success.
+Uckfield man and Healthcare Practice partner, Dan Wade says that looking after his customers has been the key to his success.